 Northam Hense and Phlegm

-HENSE and PHLEGM The Artist
+HENSE and PHLEGM The Artists

 Alex Brewer, also known as HENSE, is an American contemporary artist, best known for his dynamic, vivid and colourful abstract paintings and monumental wall pieces.